andrewcooke/pytyp/pytyp.rst

 level.

-So the idea that ``isinstance([1,2,3], Seq(int))`` should return ``True`` implies a significant change to the language semantics — ``isinstance()`` would depend on the *state* of an instance as well as its class.
-The relationship between ``isinstance()`` and ``issubclass()`` would shift: the former could no longer be expressed in terms of the latter.
+So the idea that ``isinstance([1,2,3], Seq(int))`` should return ``True`` implies a significant change to the language semantics: ``isinstance()`` would depend on the *state* of an instance as well as its class.
+The relationship between ``isinstance()`` and ``issubclass()`` would shift: the former could no longer be expressed in terms of the latter (alone).

 Product Types
 .............